PytLab/loggers/README.md

 ###  ecust_logger:  ###

-I've provide a simple batch script 'run.bat' for you to run the 'run_ecust.py' to log in ECUST Campus Network automatically.
+I've provided a simple batch script 'run.bat' for you to run the 'run_ecust.py' to log in ECUST Campus Network automatically.

 Note: this script provide only automatic wired connection to